jordanreedy16/BlogRepo/_posts/2022-5-4-NagiosTV-With-Livesocket.md

 category:
 - Linux
 - Sysadmin
-title: Creating a dashboard with NagiosTV and Livesocket on Ubuntu 20.04
+title: Creating a dashboard with NagiosTV and Livestatus on Ubuntu 20.04
 ---